-- 1. Has the recipient developed a TAM plan? - 2.
-Did the recipient develop the appropriate tier plan and does the plan have the required elements? - 3.
-Have TAM responsibilities been assigned to an accountable executive? - 4.
-Have group plan participants fulfilled their obligations in the development and implementation of the group TAM plan? - 5.
-Has the recipient set performance targets annually? - 6.
-Does the recipient share its TAM plan, any supporting records or documents, performance targets, investment strategies, and annual condition assessment report with the state and/or metropolitan planning organization (MPO) that provides funding?
+- 1. Has the TTP recipient developed a TAM plan? - 2.
+Did the TTP recipient develop the appropriate tier plan and does the plan have the required elements? - 3.
+Has the group plan sponsor fulfilled its obligations in the development of the group TAM plan? - 4.
+Have TAM responsibilities been assigned to an accountable executive? - 5.
+Have group plan participants fulfilled their obligations in the development and implementation of the group TAM plan? - 6.
+Has the TTP recipient set performance targets annually? - 7.
+Does the TTP recipient share its TAM plan, any supporting records or documents, performance targets, investment strategies, and annual condition assessment report with the state and/or metropolitan planning organization (MPO) that provides funding?